t3docs/DRC-The-Docker-Rendering-Container/README.rst

 such a source project to produce the final documentation (a "manual").
 Various output formats like HTML or PDF are avaiable.
 A ready-to-use image is available from Docker.

+The DRC can be use with different themes for other projects as well.

 This is: